Corrective Jaw Surgery Can Improve

 - An inability to close your mouth all the way

 - A severe open bite

-Dr. Geist, Dr. Willis, or Dr. Fowlkes will conduct a complete exam to determine your candidacy for corrective jaw surgery.
+Dr. Geist, Dr. Fowlkes, or Dr. Gregory will conduct a complete exam to determine your candidacy for corrective jaw surgery.
 For the most accurate assessment possible, he will use our advanced technology, such as 3-D cone beam CT scans.
 In this way, he can obtain incredibly sharp pictures of your whole craniofacial structure.